 Years ago, when I lived down south, I lived in an apartment that had cockroaches.
 It was a clean building in a nice neighbourhood, but with the warm weather year round, there seemed to be roaches everywhere.

 Whenever we would come home after dark, I would see huge roaches clinging to the outside of the brick building.
 If ever I had to go to the bathroom in the middle of the night, I would first turn on the light and peer in to make sure the coast was clear.

 One night, I dreamed that I turned on the bathroom light, peered in, and instead of seeing a roach scuttling across the bathroom floor, I saw butterflies—a field of beautiful butterflies in my bathroom, with wings a foot tall, shimmering and beautiful.
 Of course, those wings were too big to be real—it was a dream after all.
-But when I woke up, I inmmediately knew that my dream was not really about roaches and butterflies.
+But when I woke up, I immediately knew that my dream was not really about roaches and butterflies.
 It was a dream about my life, how the things that I might dislike, or that make me anxious or fearful can be transformed by God’s grace into something fantastic and beautiful.

 Was that simply wishful thinking?
-Or perhaps my own inner Polyanna?
+Or perhaps my own inner Pollyanna?
 Say what you will, I understood my dream as God’s word of encouragement at a time when I needed it.
 My anxieties and difficulties would be transformed by God’s grace.
 Just as God spoke in a dream to Jacob, Joseph, and others in the Bible, I dared to think that God could speak to me in a dream too.

-Your turn: Have you ever had a dream that seemed spiritually significant?
+Writing/Reflection Prompt: Have you ever had a dream that seemed spiritually significant?
 How do you discern its meaning?

 For more on writing and other acts of faith,

 sign up here for free email updates and receive